Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Pretraining

 \section{Model Pretraining}

 To form the basis of our study, we pretrain a LLaMA-style causal decoder-only language model \cite{touvron2023llamaopenefficientfoundation} with $1.7$B parameters from scratch on nine languages: English, French, German, Indonesian, Italian, Portuguese, Spanish, Mandarin Chinese, and Japanese, covering three different script families.
+This selection provides naturally varying levels of token overlap between language pairs, which we confirm in \cref{sec:jsd}.
 English training data is drawn from FineWeb-HQ \cite{messmer2025enhancing_fineweb}, the remaining languages from FineWeb2-HQ \cite{messmer2025multilingdatacomp_fineweb2}.
-Each batch consists of a multilingual mixture of sequences sampled according to probabilities of 0.5 for English, and 0.0625 for each of the remaining languages.
-We capture model checkpoints at a granularity of $185$M tokens, providing $200$ snapshots across training for our fine-grained analysis.
-We report full model training details in \cref{app:details_pretraining}.
+Each batch consists of a multilingual mixture of sequences sampled according to probabilities of $0.5$ for English, and $0.0625$ for each of the remaining languages.
+Importantly, we train without a cross-lingual objective and do not include targeted cross-lingual training signals such as parallel data; instead, we randomly sample from each language's partition at each step to mirror realistic training and mitigate any order-based effects.

+We capture model checkpoints every $185$M tokens, providing $200$ snapshots across training for our fine-grained analysis.
+We share our code\footnotemark[1] and report training details in \cref{app:details_pretraining}.